-Stir in the flour, curry powder, garam masala and tomato puree then slowly add the stock, stirring to ensure the sauce isn’t lumpy.
+Stir in the flour, curry powder, garam masala and tomato puree then slowly add the stock, stirring to ensure the sauce doesn’t go lumpy.
 Add the agave syrup, soy sauce and bay leaf, bring to the boil then reduce to a simmer for 20 minutes.

-Once the sauce is finished, you can either serve as is or blitz to create a smooth sauce (my preference!).
+Once the sauce is finished, you can either serve as is or blitz to create a smooth sauce (I prefer it nice and smooth!).

 Serve with crispy chicken, rice and vegetables of choice!